Yaky Yosha

-Yaky Yosha (יקי יושע) is a film director from Israel, known for realism.
+Yaky Yosha (יקי יושע; born April 17, 1951) is a film director from Israel, known for realism.
 Yosha’s films have often stirred social controversy in his homeland and outside of it.
 About his work Yosha once said: "Art only as Aesthetics is meaningless.
 As an artist, I am trying to grasp the meaning of life.
 I ask questions related to myself and to the country in which I was born.
 I am trying to make movies and thus to find the answers.
 God knows if I’ll ever find them…" His films were shown at Cannes, IDFA, Locarno and other international film festivals.

 Biography

 Yaky Yosha was born in Tel Aviv in 1951.
 In his youth, he created several shorts including The End (1968) with The Doors' song of the same name as its soundtrack, and The Killers (1970), based on a story by Hemingway.

 In 1972 Yosha directed Shalom, his first feature film.
 The movie was independently produced and most of the cast and crew were personal friends.
 Young Yosha acted in the lead role while his wife, Dorit, who produced the film, played the female lead.
 Due to financial difficulties, the production extended for over a year.
 A similar period was needed for editing, and finally "the first and probably last Israeli hippie film," was completed.
 Shalom was considered prophetic, and regarded as the first political Israeli film ever made.
 Released immediately following the Yom Kippur War (1973), the film was a flop at the box office.

 Yosha's second film, Rockinghorse (1978), is considered one of the masterpieces of Israeli cinema, and was the first film to represent Israel in the Directors’ Fortnight at Cannes Film Festival.
 The movie went on to premiere in film festivals around the globe, and took home the special jury prize and best actor award in the Oxford International Film Festival.

 The Vulture (1981) dealt with the problematic "Industry of Death that lies behind Israel's wars".
 The film provoked great controversy among the Israeli public, which felt the film has crossed a blood-red line.
 The Israeli censors cut “The Vulture”, but when selected to represent Israel in the Cannes Film Festival, it was screened abroad in its uncut version.

 A year later, Yosha directed Dead End Street, inspired by the true story of a young prostitute who took part in the making of the documentary about her efforts to abandon the streets, only to commit suicide hours before the film was broadcast.
 Bruce Springsteen agreed to contribute three songs to the soundtrack for free.
 Like Yosha's previous two films, Dead end Street also represented Israel at Cannes.

 Summertime Blues, released in 1984, is a movie about youth, about the last summer vacation right before the army, in the dawn of the Lebanon war, about the beach, bikes, girls and rock and roll.